Communication Sciences and Disorders B.S.

 |Recommended for Spring:||3|

-Physical Science course should be any course with the prefix of CHEM or PHYS.
+Physical Science course: any course with CHEM or PHYS prefix.

 Distribution courses include the following: Fine Arts (3 credits); Foreign Language (6-8 credits)*; Literature (3 credits); Humanities (6 credits).